-Travelling from Copenhagen to Bergen through Stockholm, Oslo and Flåm, this Scandinavia by train itinerary gives you a taster of three different countries within one week.
-Think of it as a smörgåsbord of Scandinavian delights – from Michelin-starred dining and world-class museums in the region’s cities to fjord boat trips and scenic mountain railway journeys through Scandinavia’s stunning landscapes.
-This itinerary will show you which trains to take, how much they cost, how to book and what you can see and do along the way.
+Get a taste of three different countries within one week and experience a smörgåsbord of Scandinavian delights as you travel across Scandinavia by train – from Michelin-starred restaurants and world-class museums in the region’s cities to fjord boat trips and scenic mountain railway journeys through its stunning landscapes.

 One-week Scandinavia by train itinerary